albertowd/live-telemetry/README.md

    - Engine telemetry
    - RPM x HP curve user through the engine.ini configuration
    - Brake Temp does not work, so it's not visible anymore
-   - No tyre temp text anymore due label transparency issue
+   - No tire temp text anymore due label transparency issue
    - Load not visible either cause it doest not have the ideal value yet (to be developed)
    - Fix importing sim_info after other imports
    - Added 480p resolution

 1.1
-   - Pressure and tyres now uses colors based on the tyres.ini configuration.
+   - Pressure and tires now uses colors based on the tires.ini configuration.
-   - Tyre core, inner. middle and outer temperature with colors
+   - Tire core, inner. middle and outer temperature with colors

 1.0.1
    - Resolution adaptive HUD up to 8k
    - New 8k textures
    - Brake temperatures (not working in AC yet)
-   - Tyre inner, middle, outer temperatures
+   - Tire inner, middle, outer temperatures
    - Fix camber asphalt angle

 ## Noted Bugs